 "Gas Daily Price" means the "Daily Midpoint" price stated in Gas Daily® (Pasha Publications, Inc.), or successor publication, in the column "Daily Price Survey" for the relevant Gas Day.
 If there is no single "Daily Midpoint" price published for that particular Gas Day, but there is published a "Common" price range under such column and listing, then the Gas Daily Price shall be the average of such "Common" high and low prices.

-"Gathering Services Agreement" means that certain Gathering Services Agreement between Enron Midstream Services, L.L.C. and Seller covering the Committed Reserves, dated of even date herewith.

-"Gathering Services" means any gathering service, including field gathering, gathering header and compression and treating services utilized by Buyer in gathering Seller's Gas from the Delivery Point to a Pipeline.

-"Gathering Fee" shall mean $0.___ per MMBtu of Gas delivered at the Delivery Point, plus actual fuel and shrink.

 "Indemnified Party" and "Indemnifying Party" mean the Party receiving and providing an indemnity, respectively.